morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 # Quick Guide to Launch APIC Playground

-This guide will work you through steps to launch an all-in-one playground for [IBM API Connect(APIC)](https://www.ibm.com/support/knowledgecenter/en/SSMNED_2018/mapfiles/getting_started.html) in a Kubernetes cluster with 3 worker nodes on a single machine.
+This guide will work you through steps to launch an all-in-one playground for [IBM API Connect(APIC)](https://www.ibm.com/support/knowledgecenter/en/SSMNED_2018/mapfiles/getting_started.html) in a Kubernetes cluster with 3 worker nodes on a single machine!

 ## Step 1.
 Prepare the playground

-Clone the playground repository, go into the repository root directory, run command to init the environment, reload `.bashrc` to enable bash completion and other features in current login session, then switch to `apic` git branch:
+Clone the playground repository, go into the repository root directory, run command to init the environment, reload `.bashrc` to enable bash completion and other features in current login session, then switch to git branch `apic`:
 ```shell
 $ git clone https://github.com/morningspace/lab-k8s-playground.git
 $ cd lab-k8s-playground